yochaigal/cairn/wip/2e/dungeon-seeds.md

 Four **pillars** are arranged in a **square** pattern around a white **rod** suspended in air.

-- **Pillars**: Built from floor to ceiling.
-Made of petrified wood.
+- **Pillars**: Built from floor to ceiling and made of petrified wood.
-  - Act as a magical, impenetrable barrier.
+  - The space between the pillars is protected by a magical, impenetrable barrier.
 At least two pillars must be destroyed for the barrier to dissolve.
-  - If two _adjacent_ pillars are destroyed the room will collapse on its occupants (DEX save to escape or take 12 STR damage).
+  - If two _adjacent_ pillars are destroyed, the room will collapse on its occupants (DEX save or take 12 STR damage).
-- **Rod**: A facsimile of the **Woodturn** in **9**, but lacks any real power.
-Worthless.
+- **Rod**: A facsimile of the **Woodturn** found in **9**, but lacks any real power.

 ### 8 -